The Diderot Project: Transparency as Metaphor

 Museum Lecture Hall

-Eighteenth-century French philosopher and art critic, Denis Diderot advocated for transparency in society with a call for less mystery and more mastery.
+Eighteenth-century French philosopher and art critic Denis Diderot advocated for transparency in society with a call for less mystery and more mastery.
 This concept has fueled printer and publisher Ken Botnick's search for a contemporary visual metaphor expressed in design, material, and print.
-What began as a book about Diderot's Encyclopédie evolved over time into a multivoice conversation on the nature of craft, tools, memory, and imagination, while provoking questions about authorship in artists' books.
+What began as a book about Diderot's Encyclopédie (1751–77) evolved over time into a multivoiced conversation on the nature of craft, tools, memory, and imagination, while provoking questions about authorship in artists' books.

-Ken Botnick has produced books for over 35 years, contributing to leading international collections.
+Ken Botnick has produced books for over 35 years and his work appears in leading international collections.